theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-custom-sql.md

 ---
 ### Custom SQL Statement

-In the dialogue [Destination settings](./sql-server-settings#opening-the-destination-settings), you can use a custom SQL statement for the three different database process steps and / or to adapt the SQL statement to your requirements.
+In the window [Destination settings](./sql-server-settings#opening-the-destination-settings), you can use a custom SQL statement for the three different database process steps and / or to adapt the SQL statement to your requirements.
 ![Destination-Settings](/img/content/destination_settings.png){:class="img-responsive"}
 1. Select a particular extraction (1).
-2. Click **[Destination]** (2), the dialogue "Destination Settings" opens.
+2. Click **[Destination]** (2), the window "Destination Settings" opens.
 3. Select the option *Custom SQL* from the drop-down list (3) in one of the following sections:
 - Preparation
 - Row Processing
 - Finalization
-4. Click **[Edit SQL]** (4), the dialogue "Edit SQL" opens.
+4. Click **[Edit SQL]** (4), the window "Edit SQL" opens.

 ### Custom SQL Example
 In the following example, the table *KNA1* is extended by a column with the current timestamp of type *DATETIME*. <br>